-Symptom: When you try to install a package with yum, yum complains that the URLs for repositories are not found, and throws 404 errors, as shown below.
+Symptom: When you try to install a package with yum, yum throws an error: "The requested URL returned error: 404

 Loaded plugins: fastestmirror base | 3.7 kB 00:00 base/primary_db | 4.4 MB 00:09 extras | 3.5 kB 00:00 http://mirror.steadfast.net/centos/6.4/extras/x86_64/repodata/e0e507c76dc5e5aa66c1f32632b9dc0a9759d97031ab5a028562a7cb7be6e294-primary.sqlite.bz2: [Errno 14] PYCURL ERROR 22 - "The requested URL returned error: 404 Not Found" Trying other mirror. http://mirrors.seas.harvard.edu/centos/6.4/extras/x86_64/repodata/e0e507c76dc5e5aa66c1f32632b9dc0a9759d97031ab5a028562a7cb7be6e294-primary.sqlite.bz2: [Errno 14] PYCURL ERROR 22 - "The requested URL returned error: 404 Not Found" Trying other mirror.